Jagadamba Mantra

 The Goddess Jagadamba

-The Goddess Jagadamba is also known as Adi Shkati (literally the “first mother”) and Amba.
+The Goddess Jagadamba is also known as Adi Shakti (literally the “first mother”) and Amba.
 In the form of Jagadamba, the Divine Mother is a peaceful creator that initiates the next cycle of life.
 Jagadamba is the World Mother who may manifest in various forms, often with astrological associations.
 She embodies devotion, beauty, abundance and nourishment.
 Jagadamba is ultimately formless, though she possesses all of the forces of light, life, time and space.

 Kathleen Karlsen Video Resources Thumbnail